Coliform Bacteria Present in Our Drinking Water

 E.Coli

-Though most E.coli strains are harmless and commonly seen in humans' and animals' intestines, some of its strains are known to cause illness or may cause food poisoning to older people or children.
-If E.coli is detected in drinking water, it signifies fecal contamination is present, thus portraying a greater risk of pathogenic diseases.
+Though most E.coli strains are harmless and commonly seen in humans' and animals' intestines, some strains are known to cause illness or may cause food poisoning in older people or children.

 Is Coliform Bacteria Harmful?

-Some coliform bacteria are not harmful, but there are strains of E.coli reported to cause diseases.
-Current reports of E.coli strain 0157:H7 are responsible for a recent outbreak in chickens, cattle, pigs, and sheep.
-But there are rare cases of 0157:H7 contamination in drinking water.
+Some coliform bacteria are not harmful, but some strains of E. coli have been reported to cause diseases.
+Current reports of E. coli strain 0157:H7 are responsible for a recent outbreak in chickens, cattle, pigs, and sheep.

-Common Defects That Allows Water Contamination
+Common Defects That Allow Water Contamination

-Our water well should be properly sealed to prevent contamination.
-An open cap or defective cap may allow contamination of drinking water.
-Other causes of water contamination may also come from seepage through the good casing; holes and other defects such as cracks on our wells may also lead to water contamination; It allows water that is not filtered by the soil to penetrate and enter the well.
+Other causes of water contamination may also come from seepage through the good casing; holes and other defects, such as cracks on our wells, may also lead to water contamination.
+It allows water not filtered by the soil to penetrate and enter the well.

 Positive - What does it mean?

-Contaminated water should be treated or subject to testing and should be labeled as dangerous if taken.
-Coliform bacteria are considered hazardous and known to cause illness and death if untreated; to avoid further health problems, you should consider changing the water supply or switch to a filter system that would eliminate all these unwanted bacteria.
+Coliform bacteria are considered hazardous and known to cause illness and death if untreated; to avoid further health problems, you should consider changing the water supply or switching to a filter system that would eliminate all these unwanted bacteria.

 Older Post Newer Post